 Epaphras

-for being the most carnal and faithless church of its time, even worse than
+for being the most carnal and faithless church of the seven, possibly worse than

 the Corinthians.
 Colossae and Laodicea were close in proximity but not in

-his longest in which he severely rebuked them in certain chapters.
-The concern
+some of his longest in which he severely rebuked the saints for living like

 that Epaphras had for Laodicea was for their souls.
 He prayed earnestly day

-and night for them because of their blatant disobedience and rebellion against
+and night for them because of their blatant disobedience and rebellion and for

-Epaphras must have toiled over them asking for God’s mercy that they might
+Epaphras must have toiled over them asking God’s mercy to reveal His grace,

 Col 4-12